Hassan-Islam00/f28379d-partitioned-fft-convolution-reverb/docs/README.md

 ## Memory Limitations & Extended IR Length
 The F28379D provides constrains the maximum IR length to **≈ 128 ms at 48 kHz**.

-For longer reverbs (e.g., concert‑hall tails > 1 s) the same algorithm has been ported to an **STM32H7** platform with external SDRAM and dual‑bank DTCM, enabling IR lengths in the multi‑second range.
+For longer reverbs (e.g., concert‑hall tails > 1 s) the same algorithm has been ported to an **STM32H7** platform with external SDRAM and dual‑bank DTCM, enabling IR lengths in the multi‑second range and even lower latency performance.
 See the companion repository:

 <https://github.com/yourusername/stm32h7-convolution-reverb>